Paul Alan Levy

-Paul Alan Levy is an American attorney at Public Citizen specializing in Internet-related free speech issues.
+Paul Alan Levy is an American attorney specializing in Internet-related free speech issues.
+From December 1977 until June 2026, he was a staff attorney at Public Citizen.
 He has litigated cases in state and federal courts throughout the United States about the identification of anonymous Internet speakers, and argued four cases in front of the US Supreme Court.
 His amicus curiae brief in Dendrite International, Inc. v.
 Doe No. 3 proposed a four-prong test that was adopted by the New Jersey Superior Court, Appellate Division and has become the model for other cases in which plaintiffs demand the unmasking of an anonymous Internet speaker.

 Background

 His Internet practice also includes the defense of trademark and copyright claims brought as a means of suppressing critical web sites.
 His cases in this area, such as Bosley Medical, Inc. v.
 Kremer, Lamparello v.
 Falwell, and Jenzabar v.
 Long Bow Group, have established the right to create Internet "gripe sites" that include the trademark names of companies in their domain names and meta tags.

 According to Eugene Volokh of the Washington Post, Levy, who is one of Public Citizen's leading public interest lawyers, is a reliable source when it comes to figuring out what is going on in matters such as the case of Brett Kimberlin.
 According to Reason magazine, Levy has been very helpful when it comes to the conduct within media and how commenting user names are presented.

 Levy had legal action taken against him by Arthur Alan Wolk in relation to a blog post he made.